 Garden of the Children: 100 commemorative trees were planted in 2012-2013 south of Golf Links Rd. near to Michael Perry Park.
-Tree dedications began in this area in 2012, and it was completed in Spring 2013.
+Trees in this section were planted in 2012-2013.
 Tree dedication ceremonies were held in this section in January, May, and December 2013.
-Ample parking is available here at the adjacent Michael Perry Park, 2775 S. Pantano Pkwy.
 This site also features a Children’s Memorial Garden.
 Parents/guardians of a deceased child may still request addition of the child’s name at this site via Tucson Clean & Beautiful (tree plantings are no longer available in this immediate area).
 Ample parking is available at Michael Perry Park, 2775 S. Pantano Pkwy.

 Garden of the Families: 80 commemorative trees were planted in 2013-2014 just north of Golf Links Rd. on the west side of Pantano Pkwy.
 Tree dedication ceremonies were held in this section in May and December 2014.
 Additional parking, including a horse trailer bay, is available at this site located at approximately 2500 S. Pantano Pkwy. – no address is marked.

 Garden of the Masks: 70 commemorative trees were planted in 2014-2015 on the west side of Pantano Pkwy. beginning about 1/4 mile north of Golf Links Rd. to just south of 29th St. Tree dedication ceremonies were held in May 2015 and December 2015.
 Parking is not available in this section, but is available just south of here at Garden of the Families.